 • Timing signals - Candidates who recently updated their profile or signaled “Open to Work” status are 35% more likely to respond, per LinkedIn data

-The trick is building these data points into your automation templates so each message assembles itself from real candidate information.
-Static templates with {first_name} tokens aren't personalization - they're mail merge.
-Genuine personalization requires an AI that reads a candidate's background and generates context-specific copy.
+Building these data points into your automation templates is what makes each message assemble itself from real candidate information.
+Static templates with {first_name} tokens aren’t personalization - they’re mail merge.
+Genuine personalized outreach requires an AI that reads a candidate’s background and generates context-specific copy, which is what drives higher candidate response rates.

-Pin's AI reads each candidate's full profile from its database of 850M+ profiles and generates messaging that references their actual experience.
-That's a core reason the platform produces a 48% response rate - the messages don't read like templates because they aren't.
+Pin’s AI reads each candidate’s full profile from its database of 850M+ profiles - over 1,000 data points per candidate, compared with the 100s available on LinkedIn - and generates messaging that references their actual experience.
+That’s a core reason Pin delivers 5x better response rates than industry averages: the messages don’t read like templates because they aren’t.

 What Are the Compliance Rules for Automated Recruiting Outreach?